 And property insurance, with an aggregate limit of the greater of $10,000,000 and the value of the Consignment Inventory.

-The policies of insurance described in the above paragraph will be endorsed to (1) name Distributor and its affiliated companies and its and their directors, officers, employees and agents as additional insureds (“Additional Insureds”) and loss payees thereunder as respects this Agreement, including with respect to claims for which Supplier is obligated to indemnify Distributor pursuant to paragraph 8.19; (2) be primary without right of contribution from other insurance carried by Distributor; (3) contain a Breach of Warranty clause in favor of the Additional Insureds; (4) contain a Severability of Interests clause; and (5) expressly cover the contractual liability for indemnity agreement under paragraph 8.19.

-All insurance policies required under this Article 8 shall also contain a provision to provide the Additional Insureds and loss payee with a written notice of cancellation or change in the coverage required herein no less than thirty (30) days prior to the effective date of such cancellation or change.

-Prior to the effectiveness of this agreement, Supplier will furnish to Distributor underwriter’s certificates certifying that such policies of insurance, endorsed as required hereby, are in full force and effect (together with said waivers of subrogation) and that Distributor is named an additional insured and loss payee thereunder.

 Except for warranty of title to the Consignment Inventory since the time that Distributor came into possession of the same, Distributor provides no warranty to Supplier with respect to the Consignment inventory, including any warranty of MERCHANTABILITY or fitness for a particular purpose.
 BUYER HEREBY WAIVES AND RELEASES Distributor FROM, ANY AND ALL OTHER WARRANTIES, AGREEMENTS, GUARANTEES, CONDITIONS, DUTIES, OBLIGATIONS, REMEDIES OR LIABILITIES, EXPRESS OR IMPLIED, ARISING BY LAW OR OTHERWISE.

 Except with respect to any title claims as set forth in the clause above, or any contractual claim hereunder, upon title transfer of any part of the Consignment Inventory from Distributor to Supplier, Supplier waives all claims that Supplier has or may have in the future again Distributor and its affiliated companies, and its and their directors, officers, employees, shareholder and agents, for Supplier’s and its customers’ use of the Consignment Inventory, or in any manner relating to the consignment inventory, whether such claim arises in tort, statute, contract, under applicable law or otherwise, except to the extent arising from the willful misconduct of Distributor.